taboege/perl-Query-Tags/README.md

 - Types

     There is no type information.
 All matching is string-based.
+There are no operators for comparing numbers, dates or ranges (but they could be added without too much work).

 - Complex logic